Role in Ravensworth – owner parcels 18.104.22.168, 22.214.171.124, 126.96.36.199 and 188.8.131.52.1

-William Gooding, Jr. was born in Fairfax County into a family with six brothers and one sister.1 He appeared in a 1797 Fairfax County Court report of tithables (white males, 16 or older) responsible for road maintenance.
+William Gooding, Jr. was born in Fairfax county into a family of six brothers and one sister.
+The son of William Gooding, his mother is unknown.
+In 1782 his father was a tenant of William Payne, Jr. on land Payne leased from Henry Fitzhugh (Colonel).
+The home was likely close to Payne’s Mill and Payne’s own residence.1 In 1789, William, Jr. was recorded still living in his father’s household.
+He appeared in a 1797 Fairfax County Court report of tithables (white males, 16 or older) responsible for road maintenance.
 He was one of 12 named for maintaining a section of the Alexandria-Centreville Turnpike road (today’s Braddock Road) west of Price’s Ordinary (intersection with Backlick Road).
-This would indicate that he was living on Ravensworth.
-His position in the list of tithables suggests between Rolling Road and Backlick Road and probably close to Price’s Ordinary.2
+His position in the list of tithables suggests he may have then been living close to Price’s Ordinary.2

 William Gooding, Jr. married Jane Davis (1773-1857) with whom he had six children.3